What’s your favourite season?

 To me, this is a great thing, because embracing hygge will make you feel good.
 It will help you relax.
 It’ll help you connect with others.
-It’ll help you appreciate the simple things.
+It’ll help you appreciate simple things.
 Ultimately, it’ll help you feel happier.

 While you can (and should!) embrace hygge all year round, autumn is the perfect time to really celebrate it.
-All my favourite autumn activities above (involving both getting wrapped up and getting outside, and getting cozy inside) are perfect ways to feel hygge.
+All my favourite autumn activities above (involving both getting wrapped up and getting outside, and getting cosy inside) are perfect ways to feel hygge.

 A sure-fire way to feel hygge in the autumn is to tune into all your five senses:

 - the changing colours of autumn foliage

 - the golden light of the sunset